Want the perfect workout program?Take Quiz

 Another neck location where excessive fat can accumulate is on the back of the neck between the shoulder blades.
 This too, has a medical term and is known as the dorsocervical fat pad.

-The fat that is found on the neck is just like the fat found on other areas of the body; there are multiple causes for its accumulation.
+The fat that is found on the neck is just like the fat cells found on other areas of the body; there are multiple causes for its accumulation.
 The main reasons are as follows:

 "Maybe she's born with it, maybe it's Maybelline!"
 While this infamous little jingle refers to a great skin complexion, unfortunately, you might also be born with higher levels of neck fat.
 Technically, we should say that you may be predisposed to more neck fat meaning it will be easier for you to get and harder to keep off.
 However, in most cases, maintaining a firm neck is attainable by following a proper diet and training plan.